Qualytics/userguide/docs/checks/manage-checks.md

 ### Activate Draft Check

 You can activate the draft checks after when you have worked on the check, make adjustments, and refine the validation rules.
 By activating the draft check and making it live, ensures that the defined criteria are enforced on the data.
-There are two ways to activate draft checks: you can activate speciic checks or activate multiple checks in bulk.
+There are two ways to activate draft checks: you can activate specific checks or activate multiple checks in bulk.

 #### Method I. Activate Specific Check